R/get_chroncontrol.R

 chron.control

-A table describing the collection, including dataset information, PI data compatable with get_contact
+A table describing the collection, including dataset information, PI data compatable with

-and site data compatable with get_site
+and site data compatable withget_site

 meta